jeffersonmwanaut/Zana/README.md

 }
 ```

 This code defines a route called `BOOKS` that matches when the user requests the `/books` URL.
-When the match occures, the application runs the `index` method of the `MainController` class.
+When the match occures, the application runs the `index` method of the `MyController` class.

 The query string of a URL is not considered when matching routes.
 In this example, URLs like `/books?author=gt90` will also match the `BOOKS` route.